-- 4. use electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during flooding conditions. - B. Water Supply All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the systems. - C. Sanitary Sewage Systems All new and replacement sanitary sewage systems shall be designed and located to minimize or eliminate infiltration of flood waters into the system and discharges from the system into flood waters. - D. On Site Waste Disposal Systems - On site waste disposal systems shall be located and constructed to avoid impairment to them or contamination from them during floods. - E. Watercourse Carrying Capacity All development associated with altered or relocated portions of a watercourse shall be constructed and maintained in such a manner that no reduction occurs in the flood carrying capacity of the watercourse. - F. Residential New construction or substantial improvement of any residential structure located within: - 1.
-Zones A1-30 shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation. - 2.
-Zone A shall have the lowest floor (including basement) elevated: - a. to at least one foot above the base flood elevation utilizing information obtained pursuant to Article III.H.1.b.(1); Article V.B.; or Article VIII.D.; or, - b. in the absence of all data described in Article VI.F.2.a., to at least two feet above the highest adjacent grade to the structure. - G. Non Residential New construction or substantial improvement of any non-residential structure located within: - 1.
-Zones A1-30 shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation, or together with attendant utility and sanitary facilities shall: - a. be floodproofed to at least one foot above the base flood elevation so that below that elevation the structure is watertight with walls substantially impermeable to the passage of water; - b. have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, - c. be certified by a registered professional engineer or architect that the floodproofing design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section.
+H. Residential - New construction or substantial improvement of any residential structure located Zones A1-30 Zone AE shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation.
+Zone A shall have the lowest floor (including basement) elevated: to at least one foot above the base flood elevation utilizing information obtained pursuant to Article III.H.1.b.(1); Article V.B.; or Article VIIIX.D.; or, b. in the absence of all data described in Article VI.FH.2.a., to at least two feet above the adjacent grade to the structure. highest G I. Non-Residential - New construction or substantial improvement of any non-residential structure located within: Zones A1-30Zone AE shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation, or together with attendant utility and sanitary facilities shall: be floodproofed to at least one foot above the base flood elevation so that below that elevation the structure is watertight with walls substantially impermeable to the passage of water: have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, floodproofed.

+be certified by a registered professional engineer or architect that the floodproofing design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section.
 Such certification shall be provided with the application for a Flood Hazard Development Permit, as required by Article III.K. and shall include a record of the elevation above mean sea level to which the structure is floodproofed.

-- 2. Zone A shall have the lowest floor (including basement) elevated: - a. to at least one foot above the base flood elevation utilizing information obtained pursuant to Article III.H.1.b.(1); Article V.B.; or Article VIII.D.; or, - b. in the absence of all data described in Article VI.G.2.a., to at least two feet above the highest adjacent grade to the structure; or, - c. together with attendant utility and sanitary facilities meet the floodproofing standards of Article VI.G.1.a., b., and c.
+- 2. Zone A shall have the lowest floor (including basement) elevated: - a. to at least one foot above the base flood elevation utilizing information obtained pursuant to Article III.H.1.b.(1); Article V.B.; or Article VIIIX.D.; or, - b. in the absence of all data described in Article VI.GI.2.a., to at least two feet above the highest adjacent grade to the structure; or, - c. together with attendant utility and sanitary facilities meet the floodproofing standards of Article VI.GI.1.a., b., and c.